 Employees should have access to first-aid equipment, and mobile workers should carry a small first-aid kit suitable for treating minor injuries.
 Risk assessment may also indicate the lone employees be given first aid training.

-Some employers will have in place systems to trigger emergency alarms (for example silent alarms, emergency personal buzzers, or electronic inactivity systems).
+Some employers will have in place systems to trigger emergency alarms.
+For example silent alarms, emergency personal buzzers, or electronic inactivity systems.
 However there is no specific legal requirement to do so.

-Ways to Reduce the Risk of Lone Working
+Reducing the Risk of Lone Working

 2. Personal Monitored Alarms